xrarias/MyGenome/README.md

 </details>

 ## Assessing Sequence Quality And Trimming
+-need to include fastQC code and versions of fastq and trimmomatic
 <details>
-<summary>Click to expand</summary>
+<summary>FastQC pt.
+1</summary>
-1. Fastqc was run on raw reads
+1. FastQC was first used on the raw reads using the following code:
 ```
     fastqc ./Bc394/Bc394_1.fq.gz ./Bc394/Bc394_2.fq.gz -o ~/sequences/
 ```

 </details>
-2. Adaptors were trimmed, see below for sequences:
 <details>
-<summary>Click to expand</summary>
+<summary>Adaptors</summary>
+1. Adaptors were trimmed, see below for sequences:
  >PrefixNX/1
 AGATGTGTATAAGAGACAG
 >PrefixNX/2